 We’ve talked about, and recommended getting to grips with your computer’s command line terminal numerous times in the past.
 Tina wrote a good primer for Windows users with A Beginner’s Guide To The Windows Command Line.
-Abraham provided a similar service for Linux users, with An Introduction to the Linux Command Line.
 In a vast array of articles, MakeUseOf has explored other uses of the command line, showing that the above primers only begin to scratch the surface.

 In any case, the general consensus appears to be that, although seemingly complicated, the command line allows you to perform some simple, everyday tasks much faster than you would be able to using graphical user interfaces (once you get the appropriate syntax down).
 Better yet, some tasks are not as easily performed using regular graphical user interface applications – powerful operating system features hiding in plain sight, as evidenced by Ryan’s show of surprising uses of the Windows command line.